-- Social media to website – Our Mai Inspire theme is perfect for this purpose as it is comprised of square blocks and images on certain social platforms are square (Instagram, TikTok).
+- Social media to website – Our Mai Inspire template is perfect for this purpose as it is comprised of square blocks and images on certain social platforms are square (Instagram, TikTok).

 - Older blog posts can be revived by using some of that content to build your email list by creating an email series of related posts or with standalone email newsletters.

 - Blog content can be combined to create a tutorial or slide deck that can be made into course content.

 - Help docs/FAQ to online course – Our Conversion Marketing Toolkit is a combination of tools that we recommend and our guidance in how to use them.
 We provide a handbook full of tutorials and resources, but it still leaves too much for the user to figure out on their own.
 Creating an online course to walk them through key set up items would help both us and them.

 - You could combine multiple blog posts into an ebook.

 - Blog post to multi-part email series – This is one of my favorite ways to repurpose our blog content, and we’ve seen it be effective at increasing engagement and email capture.

 Besides picking out the evergreen content on your site, how else would you know what a good contender for repurposed content is?
 A couple of useful tools are Google Analytics for your site pages and blog posts and YouTube analytics for your videos.

 Both of these sites will give you a report on what your most popular content is by what’s been bringing in the most traffic.
 The best performing pieces of content are what you want to prioritize repurposing.